marxistpokemon/Carteando/README.md

 # Carteando

-An accessible brwser-based tool for making playing cards.
+An accessible browser-based tool for making playing cards.
 That's it, in a nutshell.

 Game making tools should be as accessible as possible, and this is not limited to digital game makers.
 Even if you need only pen and paper to start a brand new card game, it can quickly escalate in complexity.
 If you decide to use a computer to help out with the design and make it look good too, then you need even more repertoire and previous knowledge.